Overall Value For Your Dollar is a Must!

 Did you know that wire nuts are the preferred installation method used by most of our competition?

 Wherever possible we dip solder our connections.
 There is no better way to waterproof and fireproof your electrical connections.
 Water cannot penetrate the solid tin coating and the solder fills any gaps where arching can occur.
 When this isn’t possible, crimps and heat shrink are the best alternative.
-(Note – you can use the lighting shrink image in the maintenance images folder in the google drive)

 We want you to enjoy your lighting without the worry or disappointment of failure.
 That’s why we use the products we do.